 Appearance: Tommy’s Batch is burnt caramel in color with a slight viscosity.

-Nose: Aside from the alcohol (which is expected at such a high ABV, so don’t inhale too deeply), there are distinct notes of oak and cinnamon, with hints of vanilla and some herbaceous notes at well.
+Nose: Aside from the alcohol (which is expected at such a high ABV, so don’t inhale too deeply or you’ll get burned), there are distinct notes of oak and cinnamon, with hints of vanilla and some herbaceous notes at well.

 Palate: Again, you’re met with the alcohol first, but this quickly leads into sweet corn flavors that mingle nicely with vanilla, oak, and almost-burnt brown sugar.
 The heat falls to the sides of the mouth and warms the gums while oak notes come through in the middle, leading into dark chocolate notes on the end.